BrandNewReplicant/BrandNewReplicant/README.md

 # Linux engineer and a Cybersecurity specialist

+## Education:
-Education: University of Lonson, Bachelor of Science in Computer Science (2023-2027).
+University of Lonson, Bachelor of Science in Computer Science (2023-2027).

+## Skillset:
 Scripting languages:
 1. bash/awk;
 2. Python